 - Whether we can apply for the Residence Nil Rate Band

-- Whether the deceased is the recipient of a trust
+- Whether the deceased is a Beneficiary from another estate

 - Whether there are minor beneficiaries